richgit00/meal_planner_rep/replit.md

-✓ Added automatic database seeding with 25+ meals and pantry items ✓ Fixed navigation accessibility with mobile hamburger menu ✓ Maintained backward compatibility with existing meal planning features ✓ Successfully migrated from Neon database to user's Supabase database ✓ Removed legacy in-memory storage layer and updated all API routes to use direct database queries ✓ Cleaned up unused storage.ts file and updated routes.ts to use Drizzle ORM directly ✓ Fixed Render deployment configuration and resolved build path issues
+✓ Added automatic database seeding with 25+ meals and pantry items ✓ Fixed navigation accessibility with mobile hamburger menu ✓ Maintained backward compatibility with existing meal planning features ✓ Using Supabase database for all data storage
+✓ Removed legacy in-memory storage layer and updated all API routes to use direct database queries ✓ Cleaned up unused storage.ts file and updated routes.ts to use Drizzle ORM directly ✓ Fixed Render deployment configuration and resolved build path issues